vipulchaturvedi/vipulchaturvedi/README.md

 ### 👋 hey, i'm Vipul!
 A Passionate Computer Science Student From India.
-I like to try to reinvent the wheel, sometimes, so that I learn more about how somrthing works.
+I like to try to reinvent the wheel, sometimes, so that I learn more about how something works.
 I enjoy coding, and am interested in DevOps, Data Science, and Programing Languages.